aadimator/CARLA-Plus/docs/source/index.md

-# Welcome to eCARLA-CE's documentation!
+# Welcome to eCARLA-CE's documentation

 eCARLA-CE is an extension for the CARLA simulator that integrates PGM with CARLA.
-It pulls data from the [Open Food Facts database](https://world.openfoodfacts.org/) and offers a *simple* and *intuitive* API.
+It provides a framework to model the simulation environment dynamically, either through user-defined PGM models, are models trained on data collected from the real-world.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.